 After building his reputation as a designer in the 1960s and 1970s, Armani finally founded his legendary eponymous label in 1975, turning it into a global powerhouse that now features over 60 stores in 37 countries.
 Since 2005, the brand has also diversified into luxury hotels, including a flagship hotel at the Burj Khalifa in Dubai.

 Despite turning 84 last year, the King of Fashion shows no signs of slowing down, either.
 He is still responsible for the day-to-day running of the company and is yet to name a successor for when he eventually steps down.

 After taking over the family wholesaling business in Naples in 1977, Stefano Pessina – a nuclear engineering graduate from the prestigious Politecnico di Milano – decided to transform his company into Alliance Santé, guiding it through a series of large-scale mergers and acquisitions in the last 40 years to eventually create Walgreens Boots Alliance.

 As a result, the company – of which Pessina remains CEO and vice chairman – attracted a revenue of over $131 billion (£100.8 billion) in 2018 (subsequently replacing General Electric on the Dow Jones Index), while the pharmaceutical and retail giant currently employs over 400,000 employees worldwide.

 Now 77, Pessina resides in Monte Carlo with his partner Ornella Barra, the co-COO of Walgreens Boots Alliance.

 2. Leonardo Del Vecchio

-This article was originally published in January 2015.
+This article is an updated version of an earlier article originally published on 26 January 2015.